-With a cancer diagnosis comes certain changes.
-Some changes that may occur are fatigue, insomnia, depression or anxiety.
-And between the diagnosis, treatments, and follow-up care, your body and mind can become stressed and need extra attention.
+A cancer diagnosis can bring about psychological effects such as fatigue, insomnia, depression, or anxiety.
+Between the diagnosis, treatments, and follow-up care, your body and mind can become stressed and need extra attention.
 Many patients feel overwhelmed and fear they won’t be able to get through the treatment and healing process.

-Whether you’ve just been diagnosed or are only checking in with your physician for follow-up appointments, our Behavioral Oncologist, Dr. Jeffrey Porter, can help every step of the way.
-Using approaches that are well-supported by scientific research and years of experience, Dr. Porter works closely with your care team to help you better understand your disease and treatment and manage associated changes successfully.
+Whether you’ve recently been diagnosed or are checking in with your physician for follow-up appointments, our Behavioral Oncologist can help with every step.
+Dr. Jeffrey Porter’s approaches are supported by scientific research and years of experience.
+He also works closely with your care team to help you understand your disease and treatment and successfully manage associated changes.